terraform-aws-modules/terraform-aws-eks/docs/faq.md

   ]
 ```

-4. After `kubectl get nodes` you can see cluster with mixed(Linux/Windows) nodes support.
+4. Wtih `kubectl get nodes` you can see cluster with mixed (Linux/Windows) nodes support.